Alisu/CBITS/README.md

 # CBITS

 Experiments for communication between (Pharo) images through socket.
 The goal is to manage to send messages from an image to another.
-Then, have the messages got executed on an other image and finally return "the result" to the initial image.
+Then, have the messages got executed on another image and finally return "the result" to the initial image.

 Note: the server and the client can be united in only one entity but it's easier for me and to debug to have both separated.